andreeamnl/GuessTheNumber/README.md

 ### Caching and Queues

-**Service A** uses a cache system to quickly retrieve frequently accessed data, such as player statistics and room status, which speeds up responses and reduces database load.
-This improves performance and handles high traffic more efficiently, ensuring a smoother user experience.
+Both Service A and Service B share a cache to quickly access player stats and room info.
+This keeps data consistent and speeds up responses.

-Additionally, queues help manage the flow of requests for room creation and matchmaking by temporarily storing them until they can be processed.
-This prevents overloading the system, improves scalability, and enhances responsiveness during peak demand (if there will ever be any for my poor app).
+Queues handle requests for creating rooms and matchmaking, preventing system overload and making the app run smoothly.

 ### Service A Endpoints